-Figure 2: Early cell fate differentiation in pancreatic development.
+Figure 2.
+Early cell fate differentiation in pancreatic development.
 Multipotent pancreatic progenitor cells (MPCs) are first identified at embryonic day (E) 8.5.
-These cells maintain multipotency through to E10.5, at which point they begin to differentiate into acinar progenitor (AP), endocrine progenitor (EP) and duct progenitor (DP) cells.
+These cells maintain multipotency through to E10.5, at which point they begin to differentiate into acinar progenitor (AP), endocrine progenitor (EP), and duct progenitor (DP) cells.
 MPCs are maintained at the neck of pancreatic buds until E14.5.

-develop a classical epithelial phenotype based on polarity and intercellular junctions. their Expression carboxypeptidase of (CPA) is observed as early as E9 (52), but CPA expression can be observed at early time points in MPCs as well as in acinar progenitor cells (174).
+Differentiation of acinar cells is less overt.
+Acinar cells maintain attachment to the duct network and develop a classical epithelial phenotype based on their polarity and intercellular iunctions.
+Expression of carboxypeptidase (CPA) is observed as early as E9 (52), but CPA expression can be observed at early time points in MPCs as well as in acinar progenitor cells (179).
 More extensive expression of pancreatic enzymes begins around E12.5, and zymogen granules, the morphological hallmark of acinar cells, are first observed around E16.5.
-Acinar cells do exhibit polarity prior to birth based on the localization of tight and adherens junctions.
-However, the high degree of organization within acinar cells is first observed following birth (75).
+Acinar cells do exhibit polarity prior to birth based on the localization of tight and adherens However, junctions. the high degree organization within acinar cells is first observed following birth (76).
 At this point, mature acinar cell morphology has been obtained, while further proliferation and maturation at the molecular level continues to occur until after weaning, presumably due to alterations in dietary makeup.

-2. The three main pancreatic cell types are derived from a common progenitor pool individual unipotential populations as well as identified specific markers for this process.
-Mouse models were developed in which cre recombinase expression was driven in specific cell populations during development (66, 67).
+II.
+The three main pancreatic cell types are derived from a common progenitor pool

+Elegant genetic lineage tracing experiments in mice have defined the progression of MPCs to individual unipotential populations as well as identified specific markers for this process.
+Mouse models were developed in which cre recombinase expression was driven in specific cell populations during development (67, 68).
 Initially, these experiments involved spatially expressing cre recombinase based solely on the promoter used and mating these "driver" mice to those containing a loxP-stop-loxP (LSL) site upstream of a reporter gene such as green fluorescent protein.
 Since this LSL site is downstream of a constitutively active and ubiquitous promoter, any cells derived from the initial expressing cells would be positive for the reporter gene.
-A number of groups used a system the cre-recombinase in which could be manipulated temporally through the addition of a tamoxifen-inducible tag linked to cre (see Figure 3 for schematic).
+A number of groups used a system which the cre-recombinase could manipulated temporally through the addition of a tamoxifen-inducible tag linked to cre (see Figure 3 for scheme).
 From this work, several observations could be made.
-First, prior to E12, MPCs exist that give rise to all cell types (174).
-Second, acinar progenitor cells are distinct from endocrine/duct progenitor cells indicating that duct cells have a closer developmental origin to endocrine cells (174).
-Third, MPCs do not normally exist within the adult, but can be stimulated to re-appear by injury to the pancreas (119).
-Fourth, acinar cells have the ability of dedifferentiation into duct-like cells, and likely contribute to initial PanIN formation (59).
+First, prior to E12, MPCs exist that give rise to all cell types (179).
+Second, acinar progenitor cells are distinct from endocrine/duct progenitor cells indicating that duct cells have a closer developmental origin to endocrine cells (179).
+Third, MPCs do not normally exist within the adult, but can be stimulated to re-appear by injury to the pancreas (123).
+Fourth, acinar cells have the ability of de-differentiation into duct-like cells, and likely contribute to initial PanIN formation (59).
 These studies were also instrumental in defining that MPCs are located at the junction between tip and trunk cells of the branching pancreatic duct and can be identified by a specific combination of transcription factors (TFs).
 MPCs identified during the primary transition express Pancreatic Transcription Factor 1A (PTF1A), Pancreatic-Duodenal Homeobox 1 (PDX1), Sry-related HMG box (SOX9) and NK Homeobox 6.1 (NKX6.1).
-Hepatocyte Nuclear Factor 1ß (HNF1ß) defines epithelial cells in the trunk that give rise to endocrine and duct cells but not acinar cells (151, 174), although there is some controversy as Wright's group has suggested the HNF1ß may actually be expressed in MPCs as well (119).
+Hepatocyte Nuclear Factor 1β (HNF1β) defines epithelial cells in the trunk that give rise to endocrine and duct cells but not acinar cells (156.

+179), although there is some controversy as Wright's group has suggested the HNF1 β may actually be expressed in MPCs as well (123).
 Whether this difference reflects the time points examined or differences in analysis is unclear.